 To move submenus (such as File | Send), select the main menu (File) in the Menu list and then, in the Menu Content section of the dialog, select the submenu (Send) in the Entries list and use the arrow keys to move it up or down in the sequence.
 Submenus are easily identified in the Entries list by a small black triangle on the right hand side of the name.

 In addition to renaming, you can allocate a letter in a custom menu’s name, which will become underlined, to be used as a keyboard shortcut, allowing you to select that menu by pressing Alt+ that letter.
-Existing submenus can be edited to change the letter which is used to select theirdefault shortcut.
+Existing submenus can be edited to change the letter which is used to select their default shortcut.

 Select a custom menu or a submenu in the Menu drop-down list.